 – Hiking through Garnet Canyon and stopping for a drink of clear mountain spring water

 – Pushing yourself to actually reach the summit

 Our Journey Path

-Trekker Cristina LaMonica is a novice climber.
-She prepares for her trip with two days on Exum Guides’ beginner’s training course.
-The Exum Ridge of the Grand Teton is one of the few routes that even a novice climber can attempt, so along with her guides, that was the route that Cristina chose.
+We prepare for her trip with two days on Exum Guides’ beginner’s training course.
+The Exum Ridge of the Grand Teton is one of the few routes that even a novice climber can attempt.

-Cristina’s climb starts at the Lupine Meadows Trailhead, where she makes a five-hour hike up through Garnet Canyon.
-She and her guides spend the night at the Lower Saddle hut, at an elevation of 11,600 feet.
-At five o’clock in the morning on the next day, Cristina starts her attempt to reach the summit of Grand Teton.
-She follows the Exum Ridge route and finally reached the plateau near the summit – nearly 14,000 feet!
+Our climb starts at the Lupine Meadows Trailhead, where we make a five-hour hike up through Garnet Canyon.
+We spend the night at the Lower Saddle hut, at an elevation of 11,600 feet.
+At five o’clock in the morning on the next day, we start our attempt to reach the summit of Grand Teton.
+We follow the Exum Ridge route and finally reach the plateau near the summit – nearly 14,000 feet!